I've made loads of apps...

 Browsers and testing

-I've always been a standards-based coder, and lean toward webkit as my benchmark for testing layout, so I write my code for Safari/Chrome first, then tweak it for other browsers.
-When it comes to testing the FireFox developer toolbar is indispensable, as well as FireBug, and YSlow.
+I've always been a standards-based coder, and lean toward webkit as my benchmark for testing layout, so I write my code for Chrome first, then tweak it for other browsers.
+When it comes to testing the FireFox developer toolbar is still indispensable, as well as FireBug, and YSlow.

-I'm lucky to have access to a whole bunch of mobile devices in the office, so when it comes to mobile sites we test in iOS 8+, Android 4.4+, and Windows Phone on "real" handsets, and use the ever-reliable Browserstack for everything else.
+I'm lucky to have access to a whole bunch of mobile devices in the office, so when it comes to mobile sites we test in iOS & Android on "real" handsets, and use the ever-reliable Browserstack for everything else.